| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 Default is |

-It will save all the opted plots using - pmean
+This function will save all the opted plots using - pmean, pvar and pdiff.

-then plots can be seen in active plot window.
-E.g. Rstudio.
-The maps are plotted using SpatRaster
+then plots can be seen in active plot window (e.g., plot panel in Rstudio).
+The maps are plotted using SpatRaster objects.

-These objects are available as a return value of this function.
+These SpatRaster objects are also available as a return value of this function.

 Gmap.
 See details.